-ServiceID and short name Description (the Responder asks the Requester to) ServiceParam 0x00 ANY_REQUEST Perform a service that is not specified in VENDOR_DEFINED_RESPONSE(SERVICE_REQUEST) .
+ServiceID and short name Description (the Responder asks the Requester to) ServiceParam 0x0000 ANY_REQUEST Perform a service that is not specified in VENDOR_DEFINED_RESPONSE(SERVICE_REQUEST).
 The Responder shall use this ServiceID if the service to be performed was negotiated with the Requester using an out-of-band method.
 The Responder may use this ServiceID to notify the Requester that the Responder is ready for SPDM communication.
 The Requester may send GET_SUPPORTED_EVENT_TYPES and SUBSCRIBE_EVENT_TYPES and wait for events from the Responder.
 The Requester should support ANY_REQUEST.
+Reserved

-This service does not require a secure session.
-Reserved 0x01 SESSION_ONLY Set up a session using the configurations specified in SessionOption.
+ServiceID and short name Description (the Responder asks the Requester to) ServiceParam 0x0001 SESSION_ONLY Set up a session using the configurations specified in SessionOption.
 The Requester and the Responder may exchange (non-SPDM) application data or proprietary data within the session.
-This service does not require a secure session.
-Reserved 0x02 PROVISION_CERTIFICATE Provision a certificate with GET_CSR and SET_CERTIFICATE .
-This service does not require a secure session.
-Shall be the Responder's suggested value for Param1 Of SET_CERTIFICATE .
-0x03 VERIFY_MEASUREMENTS Get Responder's measurements with GET_MEASUREMENTS , verify measurements, and provide results with VENDOR_DEFINED_RESPONSE(VERIFICATION_RESULTS) .
+Reserved 0x0002 PROVISION_CERTIFICATE Provision a certificate with GET_CSR and SET_CERTIFICATE .
+Shall be the Responder's suggested value for Param1 of SET_CERTIFICATE.
+0x0003 VERIFY_MEASUREMENTS Get Responder's measurements with GET_MEASUREMENTS, verify measurements, and provide results with VENDOR_DEFINED_RESPONSE(VERIFICATION_RESULTS).
 This service shall be conducted within a session with mutual authentication, because the Responder shall be able to verify that the verification results were originated from a trustworthy Requester.
-Reserved 0x04 GET_MEASUREMENTS Get Responder's measurements with GET_MEASUREMENTS without providing verification results.
-This service does not require a secure session.
+Reserved 0x0004 GET_MEASUREMENTS Get Responder's measurements with GET_MEASUREMENTS without providing verification results.
 Use case example: the Responder reports its measurements to the Requester periodically as part of a recurring verification, and the Requester enforces policies (such as blocking network access) depending on verification results. - Bits [7:4]: Reserved. - Bits [3:0]: A value of 0000b, 0001b, 0010b, 0011b, 0100b, 0101b, 0110b, 0111b, or 1111b shall indicate the Responder's suggested value for Bits [3:0] (Responder's certificate slot ID or provisioned public key) of SlotIDParam of GET_MEASUREMENTS .
-A value of 1110b shall indicate that slotIDParam is negotiated using an out- of-band method or shall be determined by the Requester.
+A value of 1110b shall indicate that SlotIDParam is negotiated using an out-of-band method or shall be determined by the Requester.
 Other values are reserved.

-ServiceID and short name Description (the Responder asks the Requester to) ServiceParam 0x05 GET_MEL Get the Responder's measurement event log (MEL) with GET_MEASUREMENTS where DMTFSpecMeasurementValueType[6:0] == 0x08 (hash-extended measurement) and GET_MEASUREMENT_EXTENSION_LOG .
+0x0005 GET_MEL Get the Responder's measurement event log (MEL) with GET_MEASUREMENTS where DMTFSpecMeasurementValueType[6:0] == 0x08 (hash-extended measurement) and GET_MEASUREMENT_EXTENSION_LOG.
 Use of the MEL is specific to implementation and out of scope of this specification.
-This service does not require a secure session.
-Reserved 0x06 PROVISION_REFERENCE_MEASUREMENTS Provision reference measurements with VENDOR_DEFINED_RESPONSE(SET_REFERENCE) .
-This service may require a secure session.
-Refer to Section VENDOR_DEFINED_REQUEST(SET_REFERENCE) and VENDOR_DEFINED_RESPONSE(SET_REFERENCE_ACK).
-Reserved 0x07 PROVISION_VERIFICATION_POLICY Provision measurement verification policy with VENDOR_DEFINED_RESPONSE(SET_POLICY) .
-This service may require a secure session.
-Refer to Section VENDOR_DEFINED_REQUEST(SET_POLICY) and VENDOR_DEFINED_RESPONSE(SET_POLICY_ACK).
-Reserved 0xFF INVALID Not to provide additional services.
+Reserved 0x0006 PROVISION_REFERENCE_MEASUREMENTS Provision reference measurements with VENDOR_DEFINED_RESPONSE(SET_REFERENCE).
+Reserved 0x0007 PROVISION_VERIFICATION_POLICY Provision measurement verification policy with VENDOR_DEFINED_RESPONSE(SET_POLICY) .
+Reserved 0xFFFF INVALID Not to provide additional services.
 This ServiceID does not represent any service.
 Reserved other Reserved Reserved

-105 7.2 VENDOR_DEFINED_REQUEST(VERIFICATION_RESULTS) and VENDOR_DEFINED_RESPONSE(VERIFICATION_RESULTS_ACK)
+99 7.2 VENDOR_DEFINED_REQUEST(VERIFICATION_RESULTS) and VENDOR_DEFINED_RESPONSE(VERIFICATION_RESULTS_ACK)

-- 106 To fulfill the service request VERIFY_MEASUREMENTS, the Requester compares the measurements reported by the Responder in MEASUREMENTS response against reference measurements according to verification policies.
+- 100 To fulfill the service request "VERIFY_MEASUREMENTS", the Requester compares the measurements reported by the Responder in MEASUREMENTS response against reference measurements according to verification policies.
 The Requester should acquire reference measurements and verification policies from trusted sources.
-A particular endpoint that implements SPDM Requester may also implement SPDM Responder and acquire Reference Measurements and Verification Policies using mechanisms defined in this specification.
+In particular endpoint that implements SPDM Requester may also implement SPDM Responder and acquire Reference Measurements and Verification Policies using mechanisms defined in this specification.
 The Requester shall convey the results of the verification to the Responder by sending VENDOR_DEFINED_REQUEST(VERIFICATION_RESULTS).
-The Responder can then take proper actions based on the results. - 107 The Requester shall support VENDOR_DEFINED_REQUEST(VERIFICATION_RESULTS) and VENDOR_DEFINED_RESPONSE(VERIFICATION_RESULTS_ACK) if it supports the VERIFY_MEASUREMENTS service.
-The Responder shall support VENDOR_DEFINED_REQUEST(VERIFICATION_RESULTS) and VENDOR_DEFINED_RESPONSE(VERIFICATION_RESULTS_ACK) if it uses the VERIFY_MEASUREMENTS service. - 108 Figure 5 demonstrates a sample flow for the Requester to acquire measurements from the Responder using GET_MEASUREMENTS and then provide verification results to the Responder using VENDOR_DEFINED_REQUEST(VERIFICATION_RESULTS).
+The Responder can then take proper actions based on the results. - 101 The Requester shall support VENDOR_DEFINED_REQUEST(VERIFICATION_RESULTS) and VENDOR_DEFINED_RESPONSE(VERIFICATION_RESULTS_ACK) if it supports the "VERIFY_MEASUREMENTS" service.
+The Responder shall support VENDOR_DEFINED_REQUEST(VERIFICATION_RESULTS) and VENDOR_DEFINED_RESPONSE(VERIFICATION_RESULTS_ACK) if it uses the "VERIFY_MEASUREMENTS" service. - 102 Figure 5 demonstrates a sample flow for the Requester to acquire measurements from the Responder using GET_MEASUREMENTS and then provide verification results to the Responder using VENDOR_DEFINED_REQUEST(VERIFICATION_RESULTS).
 Note that this service shall be conducted within a mutuallyauthenticated session (that is established by either KEY_EXCHANGE with mutual authentication or PSK_EXCHANGE), because the Responder shall be able to verify that the results were originated from a trustworthy Requester.

-109 Figure 5 - Flow for Requester verifying Responder-reported measurements
+103 Figure 5 - Flow for Requester verifying Responder-reported measurements